IQSS/askdataverse/README.md

 # AskDataverse
 Experimental code leveraging LLM applications within [Dataverse](http://dataverse.org).

-Here, you'll find a collection of tools and proofs of concept built on top of LLM applications, all tailored to enhance user experience with [Dataverse](http://dataverse.org).
+Here you'll find a collection of tools and proofs of concept built on top of LLM applications, all tailored to enhance user experience with [Dataverse](http://dataverse.org).
 Join us as we explore the possibilities and potential of LLM within Dataverse and discover new ways to improve your data management workflow.

 Each tool has its own directory and README file.
 You can start with [AskData](askdata).